 The most common city that we visit for engagement photos is New York City.
 With very popular parks, restaurants and neighborhoods, the possibilities are endless.

-One of the the two most popular places for us to shoot (Dumbo, Brooklyn being the other), we have seen Central Park at all times of the year.
+Being one of the the two most popular places for us to shoot (Dumbo being the other), we have seen Central Park at all times of the year.
 Our absolute favorite time had to be during cherry blossom season.

 Aside from the beautiful flowers and green areas of the park, there are other spots that include great architecture including the old bridges, Conservatory Garden and Bethesda Fountain.
 Because Central Park is so popular, it is not advised to have your session here on a weekend in the spring/summer.
 It can get so packed!

 Add the High Line as another super popular location for engagement photos.
 An elevated park in NYC, it stretches 1 1/2 miles above Manhattan’s West Side.
 It is very diverse in areas to photograph- between art work, train tracks, greenery and views of the City, we shoot with a different look each and every time.
-Because of its popularity, we always have to shoot in the early am.
-Each of the shoots seen here were taken at 7am, so be prepared to wake up super early!
+Because of its popularity, we prefer to photograph in the early am so be prepared to wake up super early!

 Often times, whenever we shoot an engagement session in NYC, it is not just at a park or landmark.
 We love walking the local neighborhoods with our clients in order to get a feel of the city.
 We have shot in Chelsea, SOHO, and the Meatpacking District- all which have their own unique personalities.